 Most owners feed their pets with the same foods they eat.
-And this raises the question if we can or can’t feed certain pets with our ‘human’ foods.
+And this raises the question if we can feed our pets with ‘human’ foods.
 For guinea pigs, most of the fresh produce we eat is also good for them.
-Of course, there are several food items we eat and that guinea pigs cannot, but most of the fresh produce is a real healthy treat for them.
+Of course, there are several food items that we can eat and that guinea pigs can’t, but most of the fresh produce is a real healthy treat for them.

 On the other hand, broccoli must be given to guinea pigs in moderation, because it is rich in oxalates, and this might cause kidney stones, bladder stones or crystals if consumed excessively or too often.
-Lastly, broccoli must be given to guinea pigs raw, and not cooked – they eat fresh and raw produce.
+Lastly, broccoli must be given to guinea pigs raw, and not cooked – they can only eat fresh and raw produce.

-Benefits of Guinea Pig Eating Broccoli
+Health Benefits of Guinea Pig Eating Broccoli

+- There is one major benefit for guinea pigs eating broccoli and that is the high amount of vitamin C. The guinea pigs don’t make vitamin C and luckily, broccoli is abundant in this essential vitamin.
 Well, why do guinea pigs need vitamin C so much?
-The cavies get scurvy when they have a very serious deficit in vitamin C. The cavies are not capable to synthesize and keep the vitamin C in their organisms, so with broccoli you will give your beloved pet exactly this – C. This is why the guinea pigs need oral supplements, but these can be skipped most of the time, if you feed them broccoli (and other vitamin C rich foods).
+The guinea pigs can get a disease called scurvy when they have a very serious deficit in vitamin C. The guinea pigs are not capable to synthesize and keep the vitamin C in their organisms, so with broccoli you will give your beloved pet exactly this – vitamin C. This is why the guinea pigs need oral vitamin C supplements, but these can be skipped most of the time, if you feed them broccoli (and other vitamin C rich foods).

-The guinea pig will no longer suffer from abnormal formations in bones, ribs, and joints that swell.
+- The guinea pig will no longer suffer from abnormal formations in bones, ribs, and joints that swell.

 Nutrition Facts of Broccoli

-However, what exactly is in the broccoli?
+What exactly is in the broccoli?
 How often should it be given?
 Is it eaten as a whole or just some of its parts?

-- Fibers 2.6 g – for amazing digestion
+- Fibers 2.6 g – for amazing digestion.

-- Carbs 7 g – for a healthy source of energy
+- Carbs 7 g – for a healthy source of energy.

-- Protein 2.8 g – for healthy weight and energy too
+- Protein 2.8 g – for healthy weight and energy too.

-- Vitamin A 12% – for good vision and immune system
+- Vitamin A 12% – for good vision and immune system.

 - Vitamin K, Folate, Omega-3 fats, Zinc, Selenium and more….